Theory of Change, Governance, and Financial Transparency

 Legal education, research, advice, and advocacy for just and resilient economies.

-Sustainable Economies Law Center cultivates a new legal landscape that supports community resilience and grassroots economic empowerment.
+Mission: Sustainable Economies Law Center cultivates a new legal landscape that supports community resilience and grassroots economic empowerment.
 We provide essential legal tools - education, research, advice, and advocacy - so communities everywhere can develop their own sustainable sources of food, housing, energy, jobs, and other vital aspects of a thriving community.

 Or as Lady Justice says it: